What’s New in SAFe 5.0?

 2. Agile Product Delivery

 The Agile Product Delivery competency is a customer-centric approach to defining, building, and releasing a continuous flow of valuable products and services to customers and users.
 This competency enables the organization to provide solutions that delight customers, lower development costs, reduce risk, and outmaneuver the competition.
-The DevOps and Release on Demand competency is retained as dimensions of the Agile Product Delivery competency.
-Accordingly, the full set of dimensions for Agile Product Delivery are presented in Figure 8.
+The DevOps and Release on Demand competency has been incorporated into two dimensions of the Agile Product Delivery competency as illustrated in Figure 8.

 - Customer Centricity and Design Thinking – Customer centricity puts the customer at the center of every decision and uses design thinking to ensure the solution is desirable, feasible, viable, and sustainable.